The continuation of “What Happened in the Skies Over Magdeburg? Part 1” published on May 22, 2019.

 - The group was behind schedule 20 minutes

-- CPF (possibly means Continuous Predictive Flak or Continuously Pointed Fire) and barrage type flak at the target was moderate to intense and accurate
+- CPF (Continuously Pointed Fire) and barrage type flak at the target was moderate to intense and accurate

 - The Wing leader was hit by flak and the deputy had to take over the lead, causing the Lead section to break up